codewithbow/COVID-19/README.md

 ## Introduction

-For this mini-project, I want to observe:
+For this ultra-mini project, I want to:

+1. practice data cleansing and other manipulations,
-1.  the trend of COVID-19 cases overtime for the male and female sexes, and
+2. observe the trend of COVID-19 cases overtime for the male and female sexes, and
-2.  any discrepancies in cases between both sexes
+3. observe any discrepancies in cases between both sexes

 The below tasks are not intended to provide extensive knowledge into the subject matter, rather they simply showcase a glimpse into the general